DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 character selection is cleared.

 Pressing a cursor routing key brings the cursor to that character.
-If characters were selected then the character selection is cleared.
+If characters are selected then the character selection is cleared.

 Pressing a cursor routing key in combination with the Backward key sets the first selected character, and pressing a cursor routing key in